 Finishing the Basement

-Every time a line is drawn, it's crossed, and before long the basement is finished—economically
+Every time a line is drawn, it's crossed, and before long the basement in the FHB House is finished—economically.

-I wasn’t planning to finish the walkout basement right away — partly due to the cost and partly the amount of extra time it would take.
+I wasn’t planning to finish this walkout basement right away—partly due to the cost and partly the amount of extra time it would take.
 But slowly throughout the building process I kept taking steps toward finishing it telling myself each time that “doing this makes sense, and I’ll draw the line here.”